 1. Most Executors or Trustees are family members and are also Beneficiaries of the Estate,

-2. Most Executors or Trustees hire professional legal assistance; and
+2. Most Executors or Trustees hire professional legal assistance and

-3. Any such commission or compensation must be reported as taxable income, we find that many Executors or Trustees opt to waive commission or compensation.
+3. Any such commission or compensation must be reported as taxable income; we find that many Executors or Trustees opt to waive commission or compensation.

 However, each situation is unique.
-Your attorney can provide you with guidance as to whether it may be prudent to claim a commission or compensation.
+Your experienced attorney can provide you with guidance as to whether it may be prudent to claim a commission or compensation.

 Jennifer Mercer